 The worlds most populous city was like no other location we have ever visited.
 It’s ‘fantastical’, ‘amazing’, ‘unique’ and the world’s most animated city!

 Find out how to spend 3 days in Tokyo – a guide and discover the best way to experience Tokyo’s culinary scene – a tour for the senses.

 Kyoto remains the most culturally important city in Japan.
 The city houses Buddhist temples, Shinto shrines, palaces, castles, canals and beautiful gardens.

 No visit to Japan is complete without seeing Kyoto and we have compiled a comprehensive travel guide that will take you to the best sights to visit and how to get there!

 P.S.; While in Kyoto, wear a Kimono!

-Think Ninjas – especially if you have a great interest in the Samurai and the 12th century – Japan.
+Think Ninjas – especially if you have a great interest in the Samurai and 12th century – Japan.
 Located at the southwestern base of the Noto Peninsula, is the prefectural capital, Kanazawa.

 In this post, I listed all of the sites worth visiting, restaurant recommendations and my foremost favourite experience – an interactive sushi making experience.

 Away from the megacities and densely populated areas is a lesser known area of Japan, Mt Koya.
 Join us as we explore this sacred mountain top retreat.
 We will share with you our highly anticipated overnight stay in a temple and you can join us on our visit through this ancient site where we were looking to re-centre, spend time in nature and maybe just find our Zen.